-- Carr Bank Park:

-- DW leisure centre at Portland Sidings.

-- Oasis and Pure Gym on Nottingham Road;

-- Odeon Multiplex Cinema, on Nottingham Road;

-- Making It Discovery Centre, Great Central Road;

-- Mansfield Arts Centre, Museum and Palace Theatre all on Leeming Street:

-- Mansfield Town Football Club;

-- Superbowl 2000, Belvedere Street;

-- Water Meadows Swimming and Fitness Complex, Bath Street; and

-- Titchfield Park

-There are also numerous restaurants, pubs and clubs within the town centre that, combined with the above facilities, contribute to the leisure and night-time economy and help to ensure that the area remains active in the evening and does not become a "dead area", devoid of activity.
+- Carr Bank Park: - DW leisure centre at Portland Retail Park. - Fitness Flex and Pure Gym on Nottingham Road; - Odeon Multiplex Cinema, and Walkers Bingo, on Nottingham Road; - Pizza Hut, KFC, Nandos, Bella Italia, Chiquitos and McDonalds off Nottingham Road - Frankie and Benny's and Burger King at Portland Retail Park - Making It Discovery Centre, Great Central Road; - Mansfield Arts Centre, Museum and Palace Theatre all on Leeming Street; - Mansfield Town Football Club; - Superbowl 2000, Belvedere Street; - Water Meadows Swimming and Fitness Complex, Bath Street; and - Titchfield Park in the evening and does not become a "dead area", devoid of activity.
 It is recognised within the Mansfield Retail and Leisure Study (2011) that this night-time economy is heavily dominated by pubs and clubs, and that the addition of more restaurants (particularly those aimed at families) would benefit the town in order to broaden the appeal of the town centre.

+There are also numerous restaurants, pubs and clubs within the town centre that, combined with the above facilities, contribute to the leisure and night-time economy and help to ensure that the area remains active